SebastianUA/terraform/google_cloud_platform/examples/compute_vpn/README.md

-# Work with AWS COMPUTE_VPN via terraform
+# Work with COMPUTE_VPN via terraform

 A terraform module for making COMPUTE_VPN.